gokulnair2001/Infowind/README.md

 * Now you are ready to use it 🚀
 * Go to Safari and open any website and click on extension in toolbar and select infowind
 * Tada its there 🤭

+# How InfoWind works ⚙️
+* InfoWind uses the Open Meta Graph protocol to show info of your website on the extension.
+* For those who dont know Open Meta Graph Protocol do check [this](https://ogp.me) out!

 ## Languages Used 📒
 * JavaScript